yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/ediscovery-addtoreviewsetoperation.md

 ---
 title: "addToReviewSetOperation resource type"
-description: "Adds the results of a sourceCollection to a reviewSet"
+description: "Represents an operation to add the results of a sourceCollection to a reviewSet."
 author: "mahage-msft"
 ms.localizationpriority: medium
 ms.prod: "ediscovery"